 I grew up watching Star Trek.
 One of the main characters is Spock, a Vulcan who, unlike us humans, is logical to a fault.
 You can learn a lot by watching his cool, unemotional character make rational decisions in the face of great stress.
 Old economic theory thought that humans were like Spock, always making rational decisions that would lead to maximizing wealth.
 The newer field of behavioral finance tells us otherwise.
 To be a better investor, study behavioral finance, and watch more Star Trek.

-Gene Fama is a famed academic in the field of finance.
-I've been told that his son once said, “Your money is like soap.
+Eugene Fama is a famed academic in the field of finance, who once said, “Your money is like soap.
 The more you handle it, the less you have.”
-So true.
-Moving money entails transaction costs, sometimes tax consequences, and most often, you’re going to move it at the wrong time.
-How do I know this?
-Year after year, research shows that average investors underperform the market, earning half of the returns they could have all because of their poor timing abilities.
-To fair better than the average investor, when you move money, it needs to be part of a well-designed investment plan, not a last-minute reaction.
+Moving money entails transaction costs, sometimes tax consequences, and most often, you may move it at the wrong time.
+Evidenced by the fact that, year after year, research shows that average investors underperform the market primarily because of their poor timing abilities.
+To fare better than the average investor, when you move money, it needs to be part of a well-designed investment plan, not a last-minute reaction.

 Dollar cost averaging is a strategy used to reduce market risk by automatically investing a set amount of money at regular intervals.
 It forces you to buy more shares when the market is down, and buy less when the market is up.
 Smart savers automate their savings plans and let them run for years and years at a time.
 Be a smart saver, and if you don’t already, start dollar cost averaging.